-Trainers brought this concern to the attention of this year's trainees which had a noticeable effect.
-This year's experience was better than last years, in this regard, but it is clear that participants will invariably pose distracting hypothetical scenarios if not closely monitored by the trainers.
-None of this, however, rises to the level of a regulatory problem.
-It does affect, in our judgement, the over-all quality of the training.
+Trainers, following last year's training, brought this concern to the attention of this year's trainees which, again had a noticeable and positive effect.
+This year's experience was like last years, better than what had transpired two years ago, but it is clear that participants will invariably pose distracting hypothetical scenarios if not closely monitored by the trainers.
+Any failure to monitor this rather predictable inclination of trainees, can negatively affect, in our judgement, the over-all quality of the training.
 Our comments are offered only in the spirit of quality control.

 The last day's training program allowed for drafting decisions and all its associated elements.
-Trainees applied their training principles and acquired tools to draft decision.
+Trainees applied their training principles and acquired tools for drafting better decisions.